jeremygustine/guitar-tuner-post/post.md

 Here is a picture of a nice, clean sine wave.
 With a clean signal we can easily calculate the frequency of the signal.
 "The frequency of a sine wave is the number of complete cycles that happen every second".

+Frequency is equal to the number of cycles divided by the time (https://www.softschools.com/formulas/physics/frequency_formula/3/#:~:text=Frequency%20is%20the%20number%20of%20cycles%20in%20a%20unit%20of%20time.&text=Frequency%20is%20equal%20to%201,is%20one%20cycle%20per%20second.)

 Here is a naive implementation of a zero-crossing algorithm in Javascript.

 ```